 SIE Exam Pass Rate Overview for 2026

-The Securities Industry Essentials (SIE) exam is the gateway to a career in the securities industry.
+The Securities Industry Essentials (SIE) exam, administered by FINRA, is the gateway to a career in the securities industry.
 Understanding the pass rates and exam statistics helps you set realistic expectations and create an effective study plan.

 Current SIE Exam Pass Rate Statistics